Tucson Police Department: South

 Operations Division South, known as "Team 1" and working out of the Santa Cruz Substation, is home to 167 officers.
-This team consists of command staff, civilian staff, Neighborhood Crimes detectives, the Community Response Team, community service officers, and patrol officers.
+This team consists of 9 patrol squads, civilian staff, Neighborhood Crimes detectives, two Community Response Teams, and command staff.

 Within the boundaries of Operations Division South are 30 active neighborhood associations.
 Officers attend their regular meetings, special events, and neighborhood cleanups, and are available to assist with solving problems facing a neighborhood.

 Officers serve in mentoring programs, youth sports, music programs, volunteering with the elderly, and many church or social functions.
 The division spokesperson said "we realize we are not just here to support the community, but are a part of this community."

 These traditional functions include protecting life and property, preserving the peace, enforcing laws, and arresting suspects.

 West

 Operations Division West, or "Team 2," provides police services to the northwest portion of the City of Tucson.
 Operations Division West is housed at the Westside Police Service Center 1310 W. Miracle Mile.

-The division has eleven uniformed patrol squads that are supervised by sergeants and serve around the clock to provide basic police service in the division.
-The division also includes Community Response Team that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division's boundaries.
+The division has nine uniformed patrol squads, 2 Community Response Teams that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division's boundaries.
 Personnel are also available to provide information and assistance regarding crime prevention and the Crime-Free Multi-Housing Program.

 Operations Division West is home to the Tucson Mall, which is one of the city's largest malls.
 There are many other businesses, particularly along Oracle Road and Stone Avenue, and a large collection of car dealerships along Auto Mall Drive.
 There are two Pima Community College campuses and two public high schools within the Division boundaries.
 Interstate 10 and Union Pacific railroad tracks bisect the division on a north–south line.

 Some of the oldest neighborhoods in Tucson are in Operations Division West, and there are 22 organized neighborhood associations.
 The neighborhoods are diverse, ranging from historic barrio areas west of downtown Tucson, established residences in the center of the division, the Old Pascua Yaqui Village south of Grant Road, and newer homes and neighborhoods on the far west side, including the Marriott Starr Pass Resort.